useflyyer/flyyer-docs/guides/python/flayyer.md

 </TabItem>
 </Tabs>

-After installing this package, generate smart image URLs as shown below.
-You can find your `project-slug` in [your dashboard](https://flayyer.com/auth/login?ref=docs).
+### 2. Generate smart image URLs

+Find your `project-slug` in [your dashboard](https://flayyer.com/auth/login?ref=docs).
 If you don't have a project yet, [create one here](https://flayyer.com/get-started?ref=docs).

+Now you can generate smart image URLs like shown below.

 ```python
 from flayyer import FlayyerAI